How to make Hummus at home thats light and airy

 I just have a few final things that you should keep in mind to make this dip extra special.

-- Overcook chickpeas: Overcooked chickpeas will make sure there is no grittiness in your hummus ever.
-If you are cooking them in an instant pot or pressure cooker, add an extra five minutes.
-And if you are using canned chickpeas, dunk them in boiling water for five minutes.
-You should be able to smash them really easily between your fingers.
+• Overcook chickpeas: Overcooked chickpeas will make sure there is no grittiness in your hummus ever.
+Add an extra five minutes if you’re cooking them in the Instant Por or pressure cooker.
+For canned chickpeas, dunk them in boiling water to loosen them.
+The idea is to cook them until you can smash them really easily between your fingers.

 Seriously this hummus is going to be the best you’ve ever eaten.
 And the satisfaction of having made it at home is something else!
 Serve it with pita, or freshly sliced veggies, or with some kebabs.
 You could even use it in Chicken Shawarma made street style at home!